Things to Consider When Planning a River Valley Walk

 • Dressing appropriately for the weather

 Some of our favourite trail activities are saying hello to fellow hikers, watching for beaver activity, petting cute dogs, and listening for chickadees and woodpeckers.
-And of course, the companionship and socializing that has been harder to come by these past 11 months.
-A “hike” doesn’t have to be a technically-difficult mountain terrain.
+And, of course, the companionship and socializing that has been harder to come by these past 11 months.
+A “hike” doesn’t have to be a technically difficult mountain terrain.
 There is a lot to be gained from a leisurely walk outside in our beautiful River Valley with new and old friends.

 Lisa Kercher (she/her)